KasperskyLab/Kaspresso/docs/Wiki2/Matchers_actions_assertions.md

     .perform(click())
     .check(matches(isDisplayed()))
 ```
-<br> Most available instances of Matcher, ViewActions and ViewAssertions can be found in the [Google cheat-sheet](https://developer.android.com/training/testing/espresso/cheat-sheet)
+Most available instances of Matcher, ViewActions and ViewAssertions can be found in the [Google cheat-sheet](https://developer.android.com/training/testing/espresso/cheat-sheet)
 <img src="../Images/Matchers_actions_assertions/Espresso_cheat_sheet.png" alt="Espresso cheat sheet"/>

 In Kakao, the results of calling `onView()` methods (`ViewInteractors`) are cashed.
 You can get references to ViewInteractors and reuse them in your code.
 This makes your code in tests more readable and understandable.